JoshuaWise/integer/README.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;.toNumberUnsafe() -> *number*

-Converts the `integer64` to a regular number, even if the conversion would result in a loss of precision.
+Converts the `integer64` to a regular number, **even if the conversion would result in a loss of precision**.
 This method will never throw an error.

 #### *get* .low -> *number*
 #### *get* .high -> *number*